zeroEuphemia/HSCA/INSTALL.md

 By executing this script file, users can build both *SamplingCA* and *HSCA*.
 Note that both *SamplingCA* and *HSCA* should be built on a 64-bit GNU/Linux operating system.

 **Tip**: Both *SamplingCA* and *HSCA* depend on *MiniSAT*, but *MiniSAT* may not compile successfully when using specific versions of gcc.
 In this case, users may seek for solutions on the Internet or in the Github page of [MiniSAT](https://github.com/niklasso/minisat).
+We used gcc version 9.4.0 for compilation.

 We also provide a Docker image for running *HSCA*.